the batching problem

 - autoregressive inference naturally advances at the iteration level

-- each decode iteration produces exactly one new token per active request
+- each decode iteration produces one new token per active request

-the scheduler should therefore make a scheduling decision after each iteration, not after each whole response.
+the scheduler should therefore make a decision after each iteration, not after each whole response.

 iteration-level scheduling